PoneiSaya/airMonitoring/README.md

         - node-red-dashboard
         - node-red-contrib-mqtt-broker
     - Set the MQTT server property (Server, Port, Username and Password) on `pmTopic` or `fanTopic` (this will automatically change both).
+    - Click on `Deploy`.

+## Try it
+Once is all settled up just try click one of the `inject` tabs on the `Node Red` imported flow.
+The `msg150` one will also trigger Alexa.